 Some of these pictures and descriptions may give away plot details that you might not want to know before watching the film.

-In the beginning sequence of the film, Indiana Jones is chased by South American Indians shooting arrows at him.
+In the opening sequence of the film, Indiana (Harrison Ford) steals a golden idol from a temple and then is chased by South American savages shooting arrows at him.
 He jumps into a getaway plane that takes off from a river.
-Just as it gets airborn, Jones is startled to see a large Burmese Python on his lap and yells to the pilot "There's a big snake in the plane, Doc!" who replies "Oh that's just my pet snake Reggie."
-(Pythons are not from South America.
-Later we see Boa Constrictors in Egypt, which is the species we should have seen in South America.)
-Then we get the classic soundbite "I hate snakes, Doc, I hate 'em!"
-This sets up one of the ongoing gags of the Indiana Jones franchise - Jones pulls off a very dangerous stunt fearlessly but gets frightened by little old snakes.
-The pilot tells him to show a little backbone.
-Cue the laugh track.
-With a setup like that, you know there will be more snakes in this movie, and there are.
-Just look above.
+Just as it gets airborn, Jones is startled to see a large python on his lap and yells to the pilot who tells him it's just his pet snake Reggie.
+Then we get the classic Indiana Jones soundbite as he screams "I hate snakes, Jock, I hate 'em!"
+With a setup like this, you know there will be more snakes in this movie, and there certainly are.

 The snake in the scene is a Burmese Python, which is found in Asia not South America, but since it's a pet, it's not necessarily a local snake.
 Later in the movie we see Boa Constrictors in Egypt, which are from the Americas, not Africa, which is a mistake, but one that most of the audience wouldn't know or care about.